Beekeeping Training

 Day 1: Bee Colony and Equipment

-• Basic types of hives and their components.
+• Basic hive types and components.

 • Acquiring a new bee colony and hive setup.

-Day 2: Colony Management and Year-Round Care
+Day 2: Colony Management and Year-round Care

-• Swarming and swarm management.
+• Swarming and management.

-Day 3: Managing Diseases and Pests
+Day 3: Diseases and Pests

 • Hive hygiene and cleaning protocols.

-Day 4: Honey Harvesting and Other Products
+Day 4: Honey Harvest and Other Products

-• Preserving honey quality and fighting honey fraud.
+• Maintaining honey quality and preventing adulteration.

-Day 5: Queen Bee Rearing and Propagation
+Day 5: Queen Rearing and Colony Multiplication

-• Profitability in beekeeping and marketing bee products.
+• Profitability in beekeeping and marketing products.

-Training Outcomes
+Learning Outcomes

-• Manage the hive effectively and profitably.
+• Manages hives effectively and profitably.

-• Apply proper feeding techniques in beekeeping.
+• Applies correct feeding techniques in beekeeping.

 Training Notes